SyedAsadRazaDevops/Script-How-to-deploy-Laravel-app-in-NEW-server-with-mongo-db/README.md

 # Step 5
 ##—------ INSTALL MONGODB DATABASE YOU CAN USE MYSQL DEPEND ON PROJECT--------------#
 ### Install MongoDB 5 on Ubuntu 20.04|

+**To install the latest version of mongodb, use this link: ** https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/

 Import the public key used by the package management system.
 ```
 wget -qO - https://www.mongodb.org/static/pgp/server-5.0.asc | sudo apt-key add -